 Reserved bit.
-In Status Register 2, SR2.1, SR2.4 and SR2.7 are reserved for future use.
+In Status Register 2, SR2.1, SR2.4~SR2.7 are reserved for future use.
 Current devices will read 0 for these bit locations.
 It is recommended to mask out the reserved bit when testing the Status Register 2.
 Doing this will ensure compatibility with future devices.

-Read Status Register 4 (RDSR 4) (85h)
+Read Status Register 4 (RDSR4) (85h)

 The Read Status Register 4 (RDSR4) instruction allows the Status Register 4 to be read.
-The Status Register 4 may be read at any time, even while a Write Suspend or Write Resume cycle is in progress.
-It is possible to read the Read Status Register 4 continuously, as shown in Figure 13.
+The Status Register 4 may be read at any time, even while a Program, Erase or Write Status Register 4 cycle is in progress.
+It is also possible to the Read Status Register 4 continuously, as shown in Figure 13.